Directional Tutorial¶

 -

-In the interpolation mode, the field is interpolated on the free faces (white) from the constrained faces (red), keeping the red band fixed from the polar mode.
+In the interpolation mode, the field is interpolated from the constrained faces (red) to the free faces (white), keeping the red band fixed from the polar mode.
 We see a field that is smooth in the Cartesian sense, with more uniformly-placed singularities.

 203 Combing¶